 |

-JUPITER 2025 SEASON By Christopher Go All images were taken using a Celestron C14 mounted on an Astrophysics AP900GTO mount.
-AQHY5III585M/C cameras were used is these images.
-RGB is done using a set of Chroma Technology RGB filters on a Starlight Xpress Motorized filter wheel.
+JUPITER 2025 SEASON By Christopher Go All images were taken using a Celestron C14 (with special optics) mounted on an Astrophysics AP900GTO mount.
+A QHY5III585M/C (either the color and mono version) cameras were used is these images.
+But most of my images are captured using the color version.
+Mono-RGB is done using a set of Chroma Technology RGB filters on a Starlight Xpress Motorized filter wheel.
 Methane band images are done using a Chroma Methane Band filter (889nm 18nm bandpass).
-UV images are done using a Astrodon UV filter.
+UV images are done using an Astrodon UV filter.
 Amplification is done using an Astrophysics Advance Convertible Barlow working at 2.0X.
+A PrimaLuce Labs Esatto robotic focuser is attached to my C14 for fine focusing.
 Image acquisition was done using Torsten Edelmann's Firecapture 2.7 64bit software.
 All images are NORTH UP!
 Processing was done using AutoStakkert! and Registax.
-These images were taken at Banilad, Cebu City, Philippines.
+These images were captured at Banilad, Cebu City, Philippines.
 For more information on the names of various belts and zones of Jupiter and the meaning of the abbreviations I use please check the Sky and Telescope Jupiter Observing Guide.
 All images of this site are my property.
 If you wish to publish it on your site or print, please email me for permission. |

 CelestronC14!
 My old images can be viewed at: